nibreh/yellow-plugin-streamlist/README.md

 ## How to use Streamlist plugin?

-First you must stream some audio/radio using the [streamlist] shortcut like this:
+First you must create your playlist with some url streams using the `[streamlist]` shortcut like this:

     [streamlist http://stream.url Name]
     [streamlist http://another.url "Radio Name"]